vxlang/vxlang-page/README.md

 ## Deploying the full version

-The full version of the VxLang beta is free software, so if you share with me what you'll be using it for, I'll share a download link with you.
+The full version of VxLang beta is free software.
+However, I'll only share the download link if you tell us exactly what you're going to use it for (like developing a software application or game).
+For research purposes, I ask that you use the free version.

 - E-Mail: 0x999h@gmail.com
 - The demo message box is removed.